xmartlabs/xl-blog/blogs/2019-06-3-swiftui-flutter.md

 ---
 title: SwiftUI looks quite… Fluttery
+subtitle: A first look at SwiftUI and how Apple's new declarative UI framework compares to Flutter's approach to building mobile interfaces.
+permalink: /swiftui-flutter/
+featured: true
 date: 2019-06-03
+category: development
+thumbnail: images/swiftui-flutter/featured.jpg
-tags: [UI, Swift, Flutter]
+tags:
+  - SwiftUI
+  - Swift Flutter
+  - iOS
+  - Mobile Development
 author: jrocco
-thumbnail: images/swiftui-flutter/featured.jpg
-category: development
-permalink: /swiftui-flutter/
 ---

 Good day everyone, so Apple just announced its new declarative UI Framework built from the ground up on Swift: **SwiftUI**.
 It’s for me the most interesting thing announced for developers at this year's WWDC.
 Let’s take a quick look at the basics: